 Picture a typical degustation set menu.
 As a customer, you know the total price and dishes are fixed.
 The chef decides what you’ll have, and you simply pay and enjoy the overall experience.

-But with a packaged ERP software, you go through the 'teething' pains right from the start.
-Once the initial phase is over, your employees can re-focus on doing what they do best, without worrying about when and whether to add new modules in the future.
+But with prepackaged ERP software, you go through the 'teething' pains right from the start.
+Once the initial phase is over, your employees can re-focus on doing what they do best without worrying about when and whether to add new modules in the future.

 There’s also the risk that new ERP modules lack compatibility with older, existing modules.
-This sometimes happens when the gap between implementation is too long i.e. your SME’s using outdated versions.
-By getting a complete suite of functionalities from the start, you stand to future-proof your business for growth.
+This sometimes happens when the gap between implementation is too long, i.e., your SME’s using outdated versions.
+By getting a solution that offers a complete suite of functionalities from the start, you stand to future-proof your business for growth.

 2. You Get Potentially Lower Setup Costs

 Yes, you read that right.
-Starting off with a packaged ERP software could cost less than a modular ERP software.
+Starting off with prepackaged ERP software could cost less than modular ERP software.

 Now you might ask: “How’s it possible?
 Isn’t it more affordable to buy only the modules that we need?
 Didn't you just say that modular ERP is cheaper?"

 It all depends on your SME’s requirements.
-There comes a tipping point where it’s actually more cost-effective to buy a packaged ERP software than a modular-based one.
+There comes a tipping point where it’s actually more cost-effective to buy prepackaged ERP software than a modular based one.

 The reason?
 Pricing structure differences.

-- Modular-based ERP Software: Typically, you pay for each module, and pay again for each user license
+- Modular-based ERP Software: Typically, you pay for each module and pay again for each user licence.

-- Packaged ERP Software: You pay for each user license only, and get all modules inclusive
+- Packaged ERP Software: You pay for each user licence only and get all modules inclusive.

 Let’s use a simple example.
-ABC Company requires 5 ERP modules and 5 user licenses (costs are for illustration purposes only, and not actual costs):
+ABC Company requires five ERP modules and five user licences (costs are for illustration purposes only and not actual costs):

 Modular-based ERP Software Example vs.